It's personal: the value of customized financial advice for employees

 How evolving life patterns affect finances—today and tomorrow

 Whether by personal choice or circumstances or a combination, most people's lives don't automatically fit the same narrative.
 For example, amid the pandemic, almost a quarter of Canadians reported they are considering switching jobs.
-This could be just one of 15 different jobs working age Canadians might have throughout their careers.
+This could be just one of 15 different jobs (PDF) working age Canadians might have throughout their careers.
 Career changes may involve retraining or relocating, which could mean reassessing financial goals and timelines.

 Personal and family life has also become more varied.
 The number of one-person households has surpassed couples with children, whose numbers have declined since 2001.
 Single-person households now account for nearly 30 per cent of all households.